-This harvest, growers will spend significant time and money trying to get accurate yield data from combine yield monitors, grain carts and/or truck scale tickets.
-However, each of these sources has varying degrees of accuracy, depending on how well they are calibrated and maintained.
-Your source of yield data and how well it’s maintained can play a major factor in your farm decisions.
+This harvest growers will spend significant time and money chasing down accurate yield data from combine yield monitors, grain carts and/or truck scale tickets.
+Each of these sources has varying degrees of accuracy, depending on how well they are calibrated and maintained.
+The source of your yield data and how well it’s maintained plays a major factor in your farm decisions.

-So how do you know that your yield numbers are accurate?
-We will discuss three sources of yield data, their shortcomings, and what implications inaccuracy can have on your decisions.
+So how do you know your yield numbers are accurate?
+We will discuss the pitfalls of three sources of yield data and what implications inaccuracy can have on your decisions.

 You may decide to invest in a truck scale system for your bin site, a grain cart sensor to measure moisture and weight, or a yield monitoring system for your combine.
-How accurate are these sources of data, on average?
+On average, how accurate are these sources of data?

 You might be using grain cart or combine data to track yield.
 The data you get from grain carts is only as good as your calibration with truck scale weight.
 If calibrated correctly, manufacturers such as Digistar and Avery Weigh-Tronix state that the data should be within 0.1% to 1% accuracy of your scale weight.
-But grain cart measurements typically are burdensome for an already busy grain cart operator, and don’t factor in moisture reliably, leading to another source of error.
+But grain cart measurements typically are burdensome for an already busy grain cart operator, and don’t reliably factor in moisture, leading to yet another source of error.

 Like grain carts, your yield monitor data is only as good as its calibration with grain carts or scale weights.
 Our customers tell us their yields reported by the combine are 5-10% off.
 Only a handful of our customers use combines as a source of truth today.
-Any miscalibration in any of these can lead to more than a 10% error in your yield data.
+Any miscalibration can lead to approximately a 10% error in your yield data.

-Knowing the accuracy of your yield data is one thing, but knowing the implications of inaccuracies is another, especially for crop insurance and the perceived financial implications.
+Knowing the accuracy of your yield data is one thing, but knowing the implications of inaccuracies is another, especially for crop insurance and bottom-line profits.